rachelcarmena/rachelcarmena.github.io/_posts/2019-07-25-small-crazy-ideas.md

 ## Beyond post-it notes

-I was going to join another team in a client as a software craftsperson (a mixed between a developer and a technical coach).
+I was going to join another team in a client as a software craftsperson (a mix between a developer and a technical coach).

 It was a special situation and I wished to have a good start.